** Please Note:

 In addition to our desire to show proper respect for the Sacred Name, may He be pleased, there are deeply religious, spiritual, and mystical reasons why we do not utter the Name lightly.

-The point is, we are not our names.
-People named "John" do not necessarily have anything in common with one another nor with the original meaning of their name.
+Humans are not their names, and yet HaShem is His Name, and His Name is HaShem.
+People named "John" do not necessarily have anything in common with one another or with the original meaning of their name.
 We usually have a first, middle and last name in Western cultures.
-While naming customs have changed since biblical times, the last name usually identifies our lineage or family name while the first is our individual place within the lineage.
-"John is of the lineage of the Galt family" for instance.
+While naming customs have changed since biblical times, the last name usually identifies our lineage or family name, while the first is our individual place within the lineage.
+"John" is of the lineage of the Galt family" for instance.
 John could change his name if he wanted, but it would not alter who he is.

 Sh'ma Y'israel Adonai Elohaynu Adonai Echad

-If we can get a handle on the immensity of this truth, we can understand how it is that while we have love, HaShem is Love.
-While we have justice, HaShem is Justice and so on.
+"Hear, Israel, the Lord is our G-d, the Lord is One."If we can get a handle on the immensity of this truth, we can understand how it is that while we have love, HaShem is Love.
+While we have justice, HaShem is Justice, and so on.
 HaShem is echad, One.
 There is no being like Him.
-And "He" is without gender or other human conceptions of what makes one an individual.
-Ain Soph is utterly transcendent.
+HaShem is without gender or other human attributes that make mortals individual, yet all attributes are His.
+Conceived as Ain Soph, the Beloved is utterly transcendent and transcendental.

-It is not that the Sacred Name is G-d's Name, like my name is Shlomo, it is that G-d and His Sacred Name are echad -- Blessed be He for all eternity.
+It is not that the Sacred Name is God's Name like my name is Shlomo; it is that God and His Sacred Name are echad – Blessed be He for all eternity.
 In other words, HaShem is non-different from His Name because He alone is truly One.
 By honoring the Sacred Name therefore we not only honor the Name, we simultaneously honor the Named.
 We acknowledge His Oneness even though the comprehension of it surpasses us.
-To "use His Name in vain" is therefore to use HaShem Himself in vain!
-May G-d protect us from such error!.

 Adonai

-When reading the Holy Scriptures (and some traditional prayers) we see the Sacred Name written in Hebrew letters.
+When reading the Holy Scriptures (and some traditional prayers), we see the Sacred Name written in Hebrew letters.
 The Sacred Four Letter Name is used in the Tanach (the Hebrew Bible) more than 7970 times.
 At such places we read the Sacred Name as Adonai ("LORD") rather than pronounce the letters on the page.
 This title is commonly pronounced in one of two different ways:

-Shemot 20:7 You shall not take the name of the Lord, your G-d, in vain, for the Lord will not hold blameless anyone who takes His name in vain.
+Shemot 20:7 "You are not to use lightly the name of ADONAI your God, because ADONAI will not leave unpunished someone who uses his name lightly.Whereas the Judaica Press Version has it this way:Shemot 20:7 You shall not take the name of the Lord, your G-d, in vain, for the Lord will not hold blameless anyone who takes His name in vain.HaShem

-"HaShem" affirms that He is "the-Name" -- the Name of Four Letters or tetragrammaton in Greek.
+"HaShem" affirms that He is "the Name" - the Name of Four Letters or tetragrammaton in Greek.
 This ascribed title proclaims that the Named One is KING and MASTER over all so-called kings and all masters.
-For religious Jews (and Noahidim) the Named One is both King of kings and Lord of lords.
-And He is eternally echad, the indivisible One.
+For religious Jews (and Noahidim), the Named One is the King of kings and Lord of lords.

-The frequent command in the Bible to "Praise His Name" and so on does not direct us to pronounce the Sacred Name as some wrongly believe.
+Therefore, if one mentions [God's] name in vain because of a slip of the tongue, one should immediately hurry to praise, glorify, and venerate it so that it will not have been mentioned in vain.
+What is implied?
+If he mentions God's name, he should say: "Blessed be He for all eternity," "He is great and exceedingly praiseworthy," or the like, so that it will not have been [mentioned entirely] in vain (Mishneh Torah, Laws of Vows 12:11).The frequent command in the Bible to "Praise His Name" and so on does not direct us to pronounce the Sacred Name as some wrongly believe.
 Many sincere people inadvertently blaspheme the Sacred Name while intending to praise it.
 We are to honor the Name by "not using it lightly" (Shemot 20:7) and by holding the glorious and awesome Name with a sense of awe (Devarin 28:58).
-Regarding the Name as a thing of most precious beauty and utter sacredness we are protected from inadvertently dishonoring it and violating this serious commandment.
+Regarding the Name as a thing of most precious beauty and utter sacredness we are protected from inadvertently dishonoring it and violating this serious Commandment.

-The commandment then, as Rabbi Schneur Zalman of Liadi explains (see: Likkutei Torah, Behar 41a, et al), is based on the fact that our praises of G-d arise from our emotional and/or intellectual appreciation of His Greatness.
+The commandment then, as Rabbi Schneur Zalman of Liadi explains (see: Likkutei Torah, Behar 41a, et al.), is based on the fact that our praises of G-d arise from our emotional and/or intellectual appreciation of His Greatness.
 Something so grand and sacred should never be used as part of common speech.
 The Sacred Name should be held close to our hearts and cherished.

 Rebbe Nachman of Breslov therefore advises us:

-1) Through studying Torah all our prayers and requests are accepted and the favor and standing of the Jewish people are enhanced in the eyes of whoever they have need for, materially and spiritually.
+1) Through studying Torah all our prayers and requests are accepted and the favor and standing of the Jewish people are enhanced in the eyes of whoever they have need for, materially and spiritually.And also:

-2) Studying Torah with all your might gives power to the forces of holiness and strengthens the good inclination against the evil inclination.
+2) Studying the Torah with all your might gives power to the forces of holiness and strengthens the good inclination against the evil inclination.

-3) If you labor in the study of Torah you will be able to understand the hints and meanings contained in all the different things in the world and use them as a means of coming closer to God.
-Even if you find yourself in a place of darkness where you might think it hard to draw close to God, true wisdom will radiate to you and you will be able to draw close to God even from there.
+3) If you labor in the study of Torah, you will be able to understand the hints and meanings contained in all the different things in the world and use them to come closer to God.
+Even if you find yourself in a place of darkness where you might think it hard to draw close to God, true wisdom will radiate to you, and you can draw close to God even from there.The Mitnagdim (opponents of the Chassidim) say that the main thing is to study Torah.
+The Chassidim say the main thing is prayer.
+But I say: Pray and study and pray.

-We understand that the command to "Praise His Name" refers to praising His attributes -- His Kindness, His Power, His Mercy and so on.
+Siach Sarfey Kodesh 1-8We understand that the command to "Praise His Name" refers to praising His attributes - His Kindness, His Power, His Mercy, and so on.
 We praise His Name when we give Him credit and thanks for everything in our lives.
 We praise His Name by studying His Torah.
 We praise His Name through our prayers and our praises in worship.
 HaShem's Oneness knows no division.
 He has no equals nor any partners.
 Through His various attributes, including His Sacred Name, we are empowered to enter, through the gates of emunah, into His Omnipresence with thanksgiving and joy (Tehillim 69:30, 95:2).
-With only a slight degree of comprehension of His greatness we receive everything we need, everything our souls long for.
+With only a slight degree of comprehension of His greatness; we receive everything we need, everything our souls long for.
 As we do this we hold the Sacred Name in ever greater awe as it deserves, as best we can.

-A khumra is a requirement that exceeds the actual commandment in order to protect the initial observance as intended.
+A khumra is a requirement that exceeds the actual Commandment in order to protect the initial observance as intended.
 The rationale is based on this verse:

-Devarim 22:8 When you build a new house, you shall make a guard rail for your roof, so that you shall not cause blood [to be spilled] in your house, that the one who falls should fall from it [the roof].
+Devarim 22:8 When you build a new house, you shall make a guard rail for your roof, so that you shall not cause blood [to be spilled] in your house, that the one who falls should fall from it [the roof].In this critical verse, Rashi notes:

-There are a lot of people today who are treating the Sacred Name of G-d disrespectfully.
+... that the one who falls should fall: tells us that one [who would fall] deserves to fall [to his death on account of his sins]; nevertheless, you should not be the one to bring about his death, for meritorious things are executed through meritorious people, while things of ill-fortune are executed through guilty people. — [Sifrei 22:68]There are a lot of people today who are treating the Sacred Name of God disrespectfully.
 Many of these people sincerely (albeit wrongly) believe they are honoring the Name by doing so.
 They utter the Name (or some mispronounced version of it) as though it were any other common name.
 They scribble it on web pages and blogs with no more thought than when they write "John Galt" or the name of some celebrity.
-These people do so at their own peril as the above verse from Exodus and the quote from Rambam make clear.
-If a person is going to dishonor the Sacred Name he/she will do as he pleases and dishonor the Sacred Name.
-We can not stop him/her.
-However those who love HaShem want no part of such blasphemy!
-For this reason, some add an extra "fence" around the Name so as to protect from unintentional "falls" (such as writing "G-d" and so on).
+These people do so at their peril, as the above verse from Exodus and Rambam's quote clarifies.
+If a person decides to dishonor the Sacred Name, they will do as they please and dishonor the Sacred Name.
+We can not stop them.
+However, those who love HaShem want no part in their blasphemy!
+For this reason, some people add an extra "fence" around the Name to protect it from unintentional "falls" (such as writing "HaShem" and so on).

 A Few Divine Titles